xjtu-omics/vcf-utils/README.md

 **standardize**: basically helps transform a 'normal' PacBio file (with \<INS\> and \<DEL\> alt labels) into something with explicit REF and ALT fields.
 Note that if the file also has a weird format for deletions, it is better to use del_corr instead

 **uniquify**: If any event (chrom-pos-REF-ALT) occurs multiple times in a file (for example after merging VCF files), only keeps one copy of the event, ensuring that all events reported by the VCF-file are unique.

+**uniquify_loci**: If any locus (chrom-pos) occurs in multiple events in the VCF, only keep the first event at the locus.
+Note that this will eliminate more events than the similar utility 'uniquify'.

 **unravel_alts**: splits a mixed alt in a VCF file (like A AT,AGC) into separate lines.
 Can be useful when processing GATK VCF files.